koliseoapi/help/content/agenda/agenda.md

 Once published, other users can bookmark their favorite sessions.
 If feedback is enabled in the agenda settings (look for **Agenda > Settings** on the sidebar menu), they can also introduce reviews and comment on each session.

+Any changes to an agenda will require republishing the agenda to be visible to the attendees.
+The agenda will reload detected changes within a few minutes, provided that it is scheduled for the same day.
+For agendas that are not scheduled for the current day, the reload behavior is disabled.

 ## Session Recordings

 If you have enabled the session recording feature, you can upload the video and slides for each session.
 To do this, click on the session in the agenda grid to open the edition dialog, and fill in the **Video URL** and **Slides URL** fields.